Park Lane Academy

 How will I learn?

 Science is a set of ideas about the material world.
-Working scientifically is the sum of all the activities that scientists do, and they are woven through the specification, written papers and we have planned the course around them.
-We also want learners to understand the processes of scientific inquiry as well as the ideas to which it leads, to know how the ideas that explain things in the world around us have been arrived at, not just what these ideas are.
-Participation in scientific inquiry enables students to develop ideas about science and how ideas are developed through scientific activity.
-All the parts of what good science is at GCSE level have been included, whether it be investigating, observing, experimenting or testing out ideas and thinking about them.
-The key scientific ideas flow through the teaching of Biology, Chemistry and Physics.
-This will involve talking about, reading and writing about science plus the actual doing, as well as representing science in its many forms both mathematically and visually through models.
+Working scientifically is the sum of all the activities that scientists do; they are woven through the specification, the written papers and we have planned the course around them.
+We also want learners to understand the processes of scientific activity as well as the ideas to which it leads, to know how the ideas that explain things in the world around us have been arrived at, not just what these ideas are.
+10% of the biology paper, 20% of the chemistry papers and 30% of the physics papers will assess mathematical skills.
+The use of mathematical language in explanations, applications and evaluations will be required.
+Students will require Key Stage 3 level knowledge of mathematics.
+Practical experiments are at the heart of Science; there are 16 required practicals, and student knowledge and understanding of these practicals will be examined in the final papers.

 Where will it take me?